| Pre-Fire Engineering /

-the prevention of wild fire for the County.
-Through
+dedicated to the prevention of wild fire for the County.

-County of San Luis Obispo we are putting emphasis on what
+and the County of San Luis Obispo we are putting emphasis

 By